-Humans routinely turn to chiropractors to help keep their bodies properly aligned.
-Today, this same treatment method can be applied to our animal companions as well.
-When an area of a pet’s body, such as the spine, pelvis, nervous system or joints, is out of place, the result can be discomfort, pain, reduced mobility and a general reduction in quality of life.
-Veterinary chiropractic care uses non-invasive, manual techniques and adjustments to help treat these disorders, realign areas that are out of place, and return the animal to normal function.
-Main West Animal Hospital is proud to offer this innovative treatment modality to better serve the needs of our patients, which include dogs and cats of all ages.
+Humans routinely turn to spinal manipulation therapy to help keep their bodies properly aligned.
+Today, this same treatment modality can be applied to our animal friends as well.
+When an area of a pet’s body, such as the spine, pelvis, joints or nervous system, is out of place, the result can be discomfort, pain, reduced mobility and a general reduction in quality of life.

-Animal chiropractic care uses manual techniques and adjustments to help treat disorders related to the spine, pelvis, nervous system and joints of an animal.
-Chiropractic care can be an effective treatment option to help manage a wide variety of conditions, including: arthritis, back pain, urinary incontinence, lameness, neurological conditions, sports injuries, certain behavioural issues and many others.
 These treatments are non-invasive and rely on the body’s innate ability to heal itself with proper stimulation.
-It provides options for pet owners that wish to take a proactive and holistic approach to keeping their pets healthy.
+It provides an alternative for pet owners that wish to take a proactive and holistic approach to keeping their pets healthy.

-Animal chiropractors are highly trained professionals that are either licensed veterinarians or human chiropractors.
-They must have also received extensive post graduate training at an approved Veterinary Chiropractic School and passed certification exams through the College of Animal Chiropractors or the American Veterinary Chiropractic Association.
+Spinal manipulation therapists are highly trained professionals that are either licensed veterinarians or human chiropractors.
+They must have also received extensive post-graduate training at an approved Veterinary Chiropractic School and successfully passed certification exams through the College of Animal Chiropractors or the American Veterinary Chiropractic Association.

-Dr. Aron Bhan is both a licensed Veterinarian and Certified Animal Chiropractor.
-The extensive training involved to achieve these qualifications allows him to bring a wide range of experience to treating his patients and helping them return to normal function faster.
+Dr. Aron Bhan is both a licensed Veterinarian and is Certified in Animal Spinal Manipulation Therapy.
+The extensive training required to achieve these qualifications allows him to bring a wide range of experience in treating his patients and helping them return to normal function faster.
 Dr. Bhan is also a certified member of the College of Animal Chiropractors.

-Our chiropractic care begins with an initial consultation, during which Dr. Bhan will evaluate your pet to determine his or her unique needs.
-We will start by taking a full medical history of your pet and listening to any questions and concerns you may have.
-We encourage you to ask as many questions about chiropractic care and the benefits it can provide as you may have during this initial visit so that you fully understand how the process works and what it can do for your pet.
+Our spinal manipulation therapy begins with an initial consultation, during which Dr. Bhan will evaluate your pet to determine his or her unique needs.
+We will start by taking a full medical history of your pet and discussing any questions or concerns you may have.

 The goal of any medical therapy is to help the patient achieve optimum results as quickly as possible so they can return to normal function.
-Veterinary chiropractic care has the same goal in mind.
+Veterinary spinal manipulation has this same goal in mind.
 That said, treatment requirements will vary with each patient, based on their specific condition and unique needs.
-Initially, most patients typically require weekly treatments for a period of one month to manage their illness.
-However, some may require further maintenance visits every 4-6 weeks to maintain normal function.
-Our realistic goal is to perform as few treatments as possible to help your pet get better.
+Initially, most patients require weekly treatments for a period of one month to manage their condition.
+Some may also require subsequent maintenance visits every 4-6 weeks to maintain normal function.
+Our realistic goal is to achieve desired results in as few treatments as possible.